musikele/blog-eleventy/_posts/2015/2015-09-08-the-story-of-a-programmer-me-that-failed-in-php.md

 I managed to resolve the second problem: since I have to travel 45 minutes to go to work, I would work in the bus.
 It's about 1,5 hrs of work everyday.

-But I found myself having to study symfony for everything I wanted to do. the shift from Java to Php is not so great but annoying; syntax glitches like <span class="lang:default decode:true crayon-inline">$object.method()</span>  and <span class="lang:default decode:true crayon-inline">$object->method()</span>  (just to say the first!) have made to loose many hours in debug time. (both the expressions are legal in php so you don't get errors!)
+But I found myself having to study symfony for everything I wanted to do. the shift from Java to Php is not so great but annoying; syntax glitches like `$object.method()`  and `$object->method()`  (just to say the first!) have made to loose many hours in debug time. (both the expressions are legal in php so you don't get errors!)

 I've spent many hours studying Symfony documentation without studying enough PHP (newest) syntax.